 Floral views from Rosebank Gardens

 Great Malvern itself has two lovely examples of Victorian pleasure gardens in Priory Park and Rosebank Gardens.
 Priory Park benefits from a beautiful collection of mature and exotic trees and has well maintained flower beds and hanging baskets filled with colourful plants in the spring and summer.
-Rosebank Gardens, situated at the top of Great Malvern on Bellevue Terrace, boasts views of the surrounding countryside framed with roses.
+Rosebank Gardens, situated at the top of Great Malvern on Bellevue Terrace, boasts views of the surrounding countryside framed with roses and beautifully maintained flowerbeds.
 The tiered garden also has a couple of large and fabulous hydrangea bushes which steal the show when they flower in the summer.

 Little Malvern Court & Gardens